Universal Fingerprinting: Capacity and Random-Coding Exponents

-By Lemma~\ref{lem:memoryless}, it suffices to prove the claim for the compound class of memoryless channels $\scrW_K(p_{\bx_{\calK}})$.
+By Lemma~\ref{lem:memoryless}, it suffices to prove the claim for the compound class of memoryless channels $\scrW_K$.
 Let $\calM_N = \{1,2,\cdots,2^{NR}\}$.
 For notational simplicity, assume two colluders ($K=2$).
 The proof extends straightforwardly to larger coalitions.
-For the detect-one criterion, it is sufficient to consider decoding rules that return {\em exactly} one user index, i.e., the decoding rule is a mapping $g_N ~:~ \calY^N \times \calS^N \times \calV_N \to \calM_N$.
-Denote by $\calD_i(\bs,v)$ the decoding region for user $i$, i.e.,
+For the detect-one criterion, it is sufficient to consider decoding rules that return {\em exactly} one user index, i.e., the decoding rule is a mapping